degville/snapd-rest-openapi/README.md

 The `/yaml` directory contains the current yaml specification for the OpenAPI translation.

-The `/docs` directory contains the source Markdown file, and a _diff_ file containing the source elements that have so-far not been migrated to the OpenAPI yaml file.
+The `/original` directory contains the source Markdown file and a _diff_ file containing the source elements that have so-far not been migrated to the OpenAPI yaml file.

 ## Work still to do